-INTERFAITH SANCTUARY HOUSING SERVICES, INC. SCHEDULE OF FINDINGS AND QUESTIONED COSTS
+INTERFAITH SANCTUARY HOUSING SERVICES, INC. SCHEDULE OF FINDINGS AND QUESTIONED COSTS (Continued) For the Year Ended June 30, 2024

 Section II - Financial Statement Finds

 No findings related to the financial statements were noted which would be required to be reported under generally accepted governmental auditing standards (GAGAS).